jbytecode/rcaller/markdown/clojure.md

 RCaller interacts with ```R``` interpreter in two ways.
 The first one simply passes the ```R``` code and gets back the calculated results.
 The ```R``` process is terminated after performing calculations.
 The second one hangs an ```R``` connection in the memory so sequential calls are faster using these pre-started ```R``` process.

-Here is a single pass examle.
+Here is a single pass example.
 In this example, an ```R``` process is created, calculations are performed, and the process is terminated:

 ```clojure
 (defn runAndResult [code x y]